RekanAnwar/quiz_app/DOCUMENTATION.md

 The Web3 Number Guessing Game is a blockchain-based application built with Flutter and Solidity where players guess numbers between 0-100 and earn GUESS tokens based on their accuracy.
 The game leverages Ethereum smart contracts to handle game logic and token distribution in a transparent and decentralized manner. **The game is completely free-to-play** - players only receive rewards when they win, and there are no entry fees.

+**Architecture Note**: The current implementation uses a centralized transaction approach where all blockchain transactions are signed by a game manager's private key rather than individual user wallets.
+This provides a gasless gaming experience but has implications for true decentralization.

 ## Table of Contents

 1. [Architecture](#architecture)